The Kissing Buildings

-Today, whenever structures are built in Dawson City, Yukon, they are often built above the ground on concrete blocks or wooden frames.
+Today, whenever structures are built in Dawson City, Yukon, Canada, they are often built above the ground on concrete blocks or wooden frames.
 But that wasn’t always the case.

 That meant that the structures would move around a little bit as they re-settled in the mud.
 Over time, that process led to entire buildings leaning to one side or the other.

 Now known as the “kissing buildings” because of the way they snuggle up against each other, these 1901 structures are still standing, but possibly not for much longer.

 They have become a tourist attraction as visitors to the Gold Rush town get a glimpse into how life was more than a century ago.

 You can stop by and take silly photos with the quirky buildings if you like.
 It’s definitely rare to see two large structures leaning against each other like this!

 Visit any time during the day.
 If you come to Dawson during the summer, daylight will extend past midnight, so you’ll have to plenty of opportunities.

 And the town isn’t that big, so you can easily walk there from wherever you’re staying.

 Will the kissing buildings ever collapse?
 Probably, someday.
 It’s expected that eventually, gravity will pull down one or both of these structures when they start leaning too far.

 But for now they’re quite cozy snuggling up with each other as they try to endure those long Yukon winters!